amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     FROM surveys
     WHERE year >= 2000;

 We can use more sophisticated conditions by combining filters with AND as well as OR.
-For example, suppose we want the data on *Dipodomys merriami* starting in the year 2000:
+For example, suppose we want the data on *Dipodomys merriami* starting in the year 2000, we ccan combine those filters using `AND`.

     SELECT *
     FROM surveys
     WHERE (year >= 2000) AND (species_id = "DM");

+If we wanted get data for any of the *Dipodomys* species, which have species IDs of DM, DO, and DS, we can combine those using `OR`.

+		SELECT *
+		FROM surveys
+		WHERE (species_id = "DM") OR (species_id = "DO") OR (species_id = "DS");

 Note that the parentheses aren’t needed in this case, but again, they help with readability.
 They also ensure that the computer combines `AND` and `OR` in the way that we intend. (`AND` takes precedence over `OR` and will be evaluated before `OR`.)

+The above query is getting kind of long, so let's use a shortcut for all those `OR`s.
+This time, let’s use `IN` as one way to make the query easier to understand. `IN` is equivalent to saying `WHERE (species_id = "DM") OR (species_id = "DO") OR (species_id = "DS")`, but reads more neatly:

+    SELECT *
+    FROM surveys
+    WHERE species_id IN ("DM", "DO", "DS");

+> #### CHALLENGE 5
+> Produce a table listing the data for all individuals in Plot 1 that weighed more than 75 grams, telling us the date, species ID, and weight (in kg).

-For example, if we wanted to get all the records from before 1980 or from 2000 or later that were about species DM and we might want to write the query this way:
+Going back to the evaluation of `AND` and `OR`, if we wanted to get all the records from before 1980 or from 2000 or later that were about species DM, we might be inclined to write the query this way:

 	SELECT *
 	FROM surveys